Kalima-Entertainment/Fallout_Strategy/README.md

 Destroy all other factions' buildings to win the game, if all of yours are destroyed you will lose.

 ## Controls
-Left click on the unit and left click on the position you want to make it go to. º - Turn console ON/OFF
+* Left click on the unit and left click on the position you want to make it go to.
+* º - Turn console ON/OFF
-Y - Block/Unblock border scroll
+* Y - Block/Unblock border scroll
-F - Center camera on selected entity
+* F - Center camera on selected entity
-F7 - Show nodes in minimap
+* F7 - Show nodes in minimap
-F8 - UI Debug ON/OFF
+* F8 - UI Debug ON/OFF
-F9 - Debug mode ON/OFF
+* F9 - Debug mode ON/OFF
-F10 - Godmode
+* F10 - Godmode
-ESC - Pause
+* ESC - Pause

 ## Boost
 Upgrade your buildings to give differents boosts to your faction.
 Every building will gain a different boost depending of the level of the upgrade.
-Base - Increase resource limit and Gatherer resource limit Barrack - Damage and Speed to all the units
+* Base - Increase resource limit and Gatherer resource limit
+* Barrack - Damage and Speed to all the units
-Laboratory - Add health to units and decrease creation time
+* Laboratory - Add health to units and decrease creation time

 ### Debug
 In debug mode you will be able to see the path the player follows and how it does so.

 ### Console commands
-help - list all commands
+* help - list all commands
-destroy_all_entities - delete all characters from the map fps n - changes the fps cap to n caps+ n - add n caps food+ n - add n food water+ n - add n water resources+ n - add n amount of water, caps and food god_mode - turs godmode on/off
+* destroy_all_entities - delete all characters from the map
+* fps n - changes the fps cap to n
+* caps+ n - add n caps
+* food+ n - add n food
+* water+ n - add n water
+* resources+ n - add n amount of water, caps and food
+* god_mode - turs godmode on/off
-spawn_units: spawn 1 gathere, 1 melee and 1 ranged.
-Must have a building selected spawn gatherer/melee/ranged/army -  spawns 1 unit of the selected type or an army of 10 melee and 10 ranged win - automatically win the game lose - automatically lose the game
+* spawn_units: spawn 1 gatherer, 1 melee and 1 ranged.
+Must have a building selected
+* spawn gatherer/melee/ranged/army -  spawns 1 unit of the selected type or an army of 10 melee and 10 ranged
+* win - automatically win the game
+* lose - automatically lose the game

 ## Team